 We select shelter dogs and train them to become certified therapy dogs.
 They bring joy and comfort to everyone they meet.
-Our new program for high school students is called Canines Teach Compassion.
+Our program for high school students is called Canines Teach Compassion.

 Our program combines interacting with dogs with learning social skills and self-soothing resilience methods.
 We use several methods to evaluate stress levels before and after interacting with the dogs during our one-hour class.
 After students get to interact with our dogs, we see a significant reduction in stress levels.
 We have also begun testing with HeartMath computer evaluation of Heart Rate Variability which tests the increase of parasympathetic nervous system response (reduction of stress reactions.)